nosial/ncc/DOCUMENTATION.md

 ## Options

-NCC also accepts a few command line arguments that can be used to alter the behavior of the command-line interface.
+ncc also accepts a few command line arguments that can be used to alter the behavior of the command-line interface.

 `-l <level>, --log-level <level>` Sets the log level, this can be one of `debug`, `verbose`, `info`, `warn`, `error`, `fatal`